About

 Making marshmallows is SUPER easy!
 Chocolate marshmallows require an extra step than vanilla marshmallows, but they are still not complicated.

 Make sure to use a candy thermometer.
-But if you don’t have one, you can do the water test to check the sugar stages as explained here.
+But if you don’t have one, you can do the water test to check the sugar stages as explained in my in-depth baking 101 article on cooked sugar stages and candy temperature chart.

 Because of the cocoa powder, the inherent sweetness of marshmallows is perfectly balanced too.